11 Best Things to Do in Michigan City IN

 Located in nearby New Buffalo, The Stray Dog is a local favorite bar and grill.
 If only dining with the 21 and up crowd, grab a table on their rooftop bar.

-Tip: Note the time change to Eastern Standard Time since New Buffalo is in Michigan.
+Visitor Tips: Note the time change to Eastern Standard Time since New Buffalo is in Michigan.
+Also, carryout is not available during beach season.

 Where to Stay